Algebra Basics: Formulas, Types & Examples

 Variables and Constants

 In algebra, variables are symbols (usually letters like x, y, z) that represent unknown values.
 Constants are fixed values that don't change.
+Understanding this distinction is fundamental to working with algebraic expressions and equations.

 Example: